hyperledger/iroha/iroha_2_whitepaper.md

 ### 2.6.
 Transactions

-Iroha supports the smart contract lifecycle transactions:

-* Chaincode deploy
-* Chaincode invoke
-* Chaincode update
-* Chaincode deprecate

-In addition to chaincode transactions, Iroha supports the following basic transaction types to support common asset management use cases:
+Iroha ships with a library of smart contracts, called the Iroha Special Instructions.
+These include the following basic transaction types to support asset management use cases:

 * Domain registration
 * Asset creation